Giant Panda: Profile and Information

 The Chinese government has created thirty-three giant panda reserves, and over 50 percent of its native environment is now regulated by law.

-Extensive research has also been done to help avoid the giant panda from becoming extinct, but it simply cannot thrive without its unique bamboo forests.
+Extensive research has also been done to help prevent the giant panda from becoming extinct, but it cannot thrive without its unique bamboo forests.

 The giant panda has now been excluded from the endangered species list after ten years of growing population levels to about 2,000 older adults.